bfaf/rn-navigation-redux-template/README.md

 # rn-navigation-redux-template
-React Native with minimal navigation and redux setup
+React Native template with minimal navigation and redux setup